Statement of Material Accounting Policies

 iii.
 Compensated absences

-Provision for compensated absences cost has been made based on actuarial valuation by an independent actuary at balance sheet date.
+Provision for compensated absences cost has been made based on actuarial valuation using projected unit credit method by an independent actuary at Balance Sheet date.

-The employees of the Company are entitled to compensated absences.
-The employees can carry-forward a portion of the unutilized accrued compensated absence and utilize it in future periods or receive cash compensation at termination of employment for the unutilized accrued compensated absence.
+The employees are entitled to compensated absences.
+The employees can carry-forward a portion of the unutilized accrued compensated absence and utilise it in future periods or receive cash compensation at termination of employment for the unutilised accrued compensated absence.
 The Company records an obligation for compensated absences in the period in which the employee renders the services that increase this entitlement.
 The Company measures the expected cost of compensated absence as the additional amount that the Company expects to pay as a result of the unused entitlement that has accumulated at the balance sheet date.

-Current tax is measured at the amount expected to be paid to the tax authorities in accordance with the taxation laws prevailing in the respective jurisdictions.
-Current tax assets and current tax liabilities are offset only if there is a legally enforceable right to set off the recognised amounts, and it is intended to realise the asset and set off the liability on a net basis or simultaneously.
+Current tax assets and current tax liabilities are offset only if there is a legally enforceable right to set off the recognised amounts, and it is intended to realise the asset and set off the liability on a net basis.

 Deferred taxes